 10 Aesthetics of Joy

 Color gives us energy.
 Adding pops of color and light into your home will make it feel more vibrant and lively.
-I loved learning about this aesthetic because so many people are afraid to use color!
-We all get afraid that we will choose the wrong color and mess up our house so we stay safe and choose a safe color.
-This doesn’t mean that you have to go out and paint your family room red, but adding that punch of color can draw energy into your space.
+I love learning about this aesthetic because color can be scary!
+We often go the safe route and choose neutral colors like whites and grays.
+Adding a punch of color can draw energy into your space.

 I love the bright colors that Clark + Aldine used in their boy’s bedroom.
 Children’s bedrooms are a great place to try out bold colors on the wall or ceiling.

 Have you ever noticed that adding a few textures into a room can make it feel better?
 A room without pattern or texture can feel boring and bland.
 If you have a space that feels bare, try adding a repeating pattern with pillows or a throw blanket.
-The variety of textures and patterns is naturally stimulating to humans and adds joy into space when it is done right.
+The variety of textures and patterns is naturally stimulating and adds joy when done correctly.

 I love the unique pattern of this backsplash!
-Construction 2 Style did a fantastic job of creating a pattern with lots of variation that still feels pulled together.
+Construction 2 Style did a fantastic job of creating a pattern with lots of variation in this backsplash.

 Mandy from Vintage Revivals is the plant queen and creates designs that reflect the freedom aesthetic well.